 Celina De León, PA

 Celina is a published writer, editor, and publicist.
 During her 20-year career, Celina has written and edited for publications such as Teen Voices magazine, where she was Senior Editor and helped teen women publish their personal stories for a national audience, and HuffPost, where she published a family story of her own.
 Celina also served as the Interviews Editor for Feministing.com and has produced interviews for various publications.
 One of her interviews was published in the 2018 anthology, Feminisms in Motion.
 Her interview with a war veteran garnered an interview on Sirius Radio.
 She has a bachelor’s degree in journalism from Northeastern University and a master’s degree in human rights from Columbia University.
-Celina lives with her wife in Philadelphia.
+Celina lives with her wife, daughter, and cat in Philadelphia.
 When she is not writing, she is reading, running, or practicing Spanish.
 Originally from Hartford, CT, Celina is a first-generation mainlander.
 Her family hails from Peru and Puerto Rico.

 As a Story Terrace writer, Celina interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.